proatgram/Obsidian-Vault-Backup/Health Class/Chapter 3 - Physical Fitness For Life.md

 - Cardiorespitory Endurance is the ability of your heart, blood vessels, lungs, and blood to deliver oxygen and nutrients to all of your body's cells while you are being physically active.
 - Walking, Jogging, Dancing, Swimming, Cycling, and Jump Roping

+## Flexibility
+- Flexibility is the ability of the joints to move through their full range of motion